DigiBP/Team-Saechsilueuete/README.md

 ## Introduction

-A team must digitalise processes based on an own project idea or a selected pre-defined project case.
-An own project idea is recommended and appreciated.
+The task for this project was to as a team digitalize a processes based on an own project idea or a selected pre-defined project case.
+We chose an own project idea.

 The following deliverables are mandatory:
 * Link to GitHub repositories containing: